-3. Stage 3 (2nd Formal Stage) Complaint Reviewed by Governor Complaints Panel
+3. Stage 3 (2nd Formal Stage) Formal Governor Review

 - 3.1 A request to escalate a Complaint to Stage 3 must be made to the Clerk to Governors, within 10 school days of receipt of the stage 2 response.
-(Note 1). - 3.2 The Clerk will record the date the request is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days. - 3.3 The Clerk will aim to arrange for a meeting to take place within 20 school days.
-If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed (Note 2).
-Routinely the meeting will take place in the school however an alternative arrangements can be made if preferred.
+(Note 1). - 3.2 The Clerk will record the date the request is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days. - 3.3 The Clerk will aim to arrange for the review to take place within 20 school days.
+If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed. - 3.4 The Clerk will organise the review to be completed by member(s) of the Governing Body, who have no prior involvement with the complaint or complainant.